 She has developed research on sociabilities in digital social networks, participation and social media, feminist media studies, masculinities, gender and media, media and digital literacy, technologies and active ageing, audiences and media consumption in the digital age, and disinformation.

-Currently, she is a member of two COST Actions (CA18230 - Interactive Narrative Design for Complexity Representations and CA21107 - Work inequalities in later life redefined by digitalization - Portugal representative), having participated in seven others (CA17135 - Constitution-making and deliberative democracy; CA15122 Reducing Old-Age Social Exclusion: Collaborations in Research and Policy; IS1409 Gender and health impacts of policies extending working life in western countries; IS1401ELN European Literacy Network; IS1402 Ageism - a multi-national, interdisciplinary perspective; FP1104 New Possibilities for Print Media and Packaging - combining print with digital; ISO 906 Transforming Audiences, Transforming Societies).
+Currently, she is a member of the COST Action CA21107 - Work inequalities in later life redefined by digitalization (Portugal representative), having participated in eight others (CA18230 - Interactive Narrative Design for Complexity Representations; CA17135 - Constitution-making and deliberative democracy; CA15122 Reducing Old-Age Social Exclusion: Collaborations in Research and Policy; IS1409 Gender and health impacts of policies extending working life in western countries; IS1401ELN European Literacy Network; IS1402 Ageism - a multi-national, interdisciplinary perspective; FP1104 New Possibilities for Print Media and Packaging - combining print with digital; ISO 906 Transforming Audiences, Transforming Societies).

-Inês Amaral was an Invited Scientist Fellow at Universidad Carlos III de Madrid within the founded project ENCAGE-CM (S2015/HUM-3367), and an Invited Professor at the University of Cape Verde.
+Inês Amaral was an Invited Scientist Fellow at Universidad Carlos III de Madrid within the founded project ENCAGE-CM (S2015/HUM-3367), and an Invited Professor at the University of Cape Verde and at the Agostinho Neto University.
 She is a certified trainer by the Ministry of Education, the Union of Portuguese Journalists and the National Scientific-Pedagogical Council of Continuous Education.

 She is a member of GILM's Advisory Board.
 Inês was a member of the Portuguese research team of the Global Media Monitoring Project 2020.
 Member of the IAMCR, ICA, European Communication Research and Education Association (ECREA) and the Portuguese Association of Communication Sciences (SOPCOM), she served as co-coordinator of the Journalism and Society section of the SOPCOM.
 She is a co-founder of the Portuguese Association of Distance Education and Training and a Cyberjournalism Observatory, Media, Information and Literacy Observatory and NIP-C@M member.
 Inês is also a member of the Civic Tech group of the Association for the Promotion and Development of the Information Society (APDSI), where she served as a co-coordinator (January 2018-September 2021).